Cantonese restaurant: History

-Some of the earliest restaurants in Colonial Hong Kong were influenced by Cantonese people.
+Some of the earliest restaurants in colonial Hong Kong were influenced by Cantonese people.
 Throughout the history of Hong Kong cuisine, a great deal of Southern China's diet became synonymous with Cantonese-style food.

 Following the emigration of Cantonese people from Hong Kong to Southeast Asia and the Western world, these authentic Cantonese restaurants began appearing in many Chinatowns overseas.
 From 1980 to 1986, an estimated 21,000 people permanently left Hong Kong each year, and from 1987 the numbers rose sharply to 48,000 people a year and continued to increase dramatically following the Tiananmen Square protests of 1989.

 Many Chinese restaurants in the United Kingdom are actually Cantonese take-out restaurants, with few people recognizing the difference between Cantonese and mainstream Chinese.

 The origin of Cantonese restaurants was the tea-house.
 Tea-houses were places where people met to drink tea during China's imperial history.
 They were popular in southern China where people used to love drinking tea.
-Therefore, tea-houses were always characterized as a social function to gather people.
+Therefore, tea-houses were always characterised as a social function to gather people.

 Many early Chinese restaurants were influenced by the Cantonese people.
 Southern China is famous for nice weather benefiting agriculture.
 Therefore, many regional Chinese cuisines in fact originated in Southern China, although one managed to gain immense popularity as Cantonese cuisine.